Moffat County DUI Court Process

 3. Trial (If No Plea Deal)

-Typical Trial Length: DUI trials can vary in length, but they typically last from one to three days, depending on the complexity of the case.
+- Typical trial length: DUI trials can last from a few days to a week, depending on the complexity of the case.

 Penalties for DUI in Moffat County, CO